 April 17: completed

 April 3: completed

 Many customers opt for a Private School for themselves or their group.
 Please contact Ted if you would like to set up something for you, your group or your corporate event.
 513-871-FISH

 Cost & Payment

 $175 per student, includes lunch and all angling equipment.
 There needs to be at least two students for the school to take place.
-We strive for a class size of four, but we are able to accommodate five.
+The maximum number of students for a group school is five.

 $450 (1 or 2 students) You and the instructor pick a date; during the week is fine.

 To reserve a slot for an upcoming school or for more information, feel free to contact the shop, 513-871-3474 or email at [email protected].